 Select a suitable state of your virtual machine

 Depending on your project requirements, you can change the state of your virtual machines:

 - In case you are going on a long vacation and want to save billing units, you can shelve your virtual machines.

 - If you no longer require your virtual machine, you can delete it after copying all essential data from it to a volume.

-You can transition between different states via the Pouta dashboard, command line tools or REST APIs depending upon your project setup.
-The most common states for your virtual machines are Active, Shut Down, Shelved or Deleted.
-There maybe occasions when your virtual machine goes into Error state, virtual machines in Error state are still billed.
-In case your virtual machine goes into Error state and you are unable to recover it, please contact email@example.com.
+You can transition between different states via the Pouta dashboard, command line tools or REST APIs, depending on your project setup.
+The most common states for virtual machines are active, shut down, shelved and deleted.
+There may be occasions when your virtual machine enters the error state.
+Virtual machines in the error state are still billed.
+In case your virtual machine enters the error state and you are unable to recover it, please contact email@example.com.

 Resize your virtual machine

-Resizing a virtual machine is a good utility in Pouta, which could help you to save billing units.
-Based upon on your project requirements you could scale up or scale down your virtual machine to other flavors.
-Scaling down your virtual machine when it has less computational workload will free up compute resources and result in saving your billing units.
-Later on, depending on your computational workload you can scale up your virtual machines.
-Please note that you can only resize to the flavors of the same family only, i.e. for example if you are using the standard. family flavor you can only resize it to another standard family flavor.
+Resizing a virtual machine is a good utility in Pouta, and helps save billing units.
+Based on your project requirements, you can scale your virtual machine up or down to other flavors.
+Scaling down your virtual machine when it has less computational workload frees up compute resources and saves billing units.
+Later on, depending on your computational workload, you can scale up your virtual machines.
+Please note that you can only resize to the flavors of the same family.
+For example, if you are using a standard family flavor, you can only resize it to another standard family flavor.
 When the resize is complete, the virtual machine status first displays verify resize.
 At this point, you need to confirm again if your virtual machine has been resized as expected.
 Resizing will have downtime for the virtual machine until the whole resize process has been completed.
 Note that resizing is not as elegant as using the boot from volume option explained above.
-If you know beforehand that you want change the size of the virtual machines at some point, using the boot from volume when launching the virtual machine will give you more flexibility.
+If you know beforehand that you want change the size of the virtual machines at some point, using boot from volume when launching the virtual machine gives more flexibility.